wcj365/UMBC-Data-Science-Capstone/Report_Template.md

 - Project Title
 - Prepared for UMBC Data Science Master Degree Capstone by Dr Chaojie (Jay) Wang
 - Author Name
-- Link to the author's GitHub profile
+- Link to the author's GitHub repo of the project
-- Link to the author's LinkedIn progile
+- Link to the author's LinkedIn profile
 - Link to your PowerPoint presentation file
 - Link to your YouTube video